MOHAMMEDRIYAJ/UART-Communication-on-FPGA/README.md

 -   Design a synthesizable UART Receiver
 -   Verify UART communication through simulation
 -   Interface two FPGA boards
--   Interface a PC with FPGA using PySerial
+-   Interface a PC with an FPGA using PySerial
 -   Understand asynchronous communication and baud rate generation
 -   Build a reusable UART module for future FPGA projects